KCap923/SBA-319-MongoDB/README.md

-👋 Hi I’m Krystle,
+👋 Hi I’m Krystle, this project was for creating a MongoDB Databases Application.
+I used Mockaroo to pooulate data for Nasa!
+We have astronauts, missins and spaceships!

 💻 Technology used ...
-VSC
+VSC, MongoDB, MongoDB Compass, Mockaroo

 👀 I’m interested in ...
 Growing my knowledge in web development, and helping others along the way.